-The Narvik War and Peace Centre foundation shall work to further knowledge about and understanding for peace, international humanitarian law and human rights through research, documentation and dissemination with a particular focus on the WWII-history of Northern Norway.
-We are the largest partner organization in Northern Noway participating in the non-formal part of Erasmus + and have a large portfolio of international projects.
+The Narvik War and Peace Centre foundation shall work to further knowledge about and understanding for peace, international humanitarian law and human rights through research, documentation and dissemination with a particular focus on the WWII-history of the Northern region.
+We are the largest partner organization in Northern Norway participating in the non-formal part of Erasmus + and have a large portfolio of international projects.

 The foundation receives yearly support from the Norwegian Ministry of Education and the Ministry of Defence and the Municipality of Narvik supports the running of the museum.

 The foundation was established by initiative from the Ministry of Education, the Municipality of Narvik, the Foundation Nordnorsk Fredssenter – Narvik (merged with the current foundation) and the Foundation Nordland Red Cross War Museum.